joelouthan/theologic.us/content/posts/2012-07-30-devotions-mark-1-1-jesus-is-the-good-news.md

 If you believe and trust in Him, what He said, what His Son did, then yes, you are his little kid—forever.

-**Series**: I have made mentioned of our family devotions on the Internets and gotten a few requests for my notes.
+**Series**: I have made mentioned of our Devotions on the Internets and gotten a few requests for my notes.
 So that is what I am doing just that here.
-Every Wednesday as a regular weekly series, I will share my notes that I write in preparing for family devotions.
+Every Wednesday as a regular weekly series, I will share my notes that I write in preparing for Devotions.

  [1]: https://i2.wp.com/theologic.us/wp-content/uploads/2012/07/Ox-8.jpg
  [2]: https://i2.wp.com/theologic.us/wp-content/uploads/2012/07/athanasius.jpg